clevertree/relay/README.md

 Security

-- Disallowed file extensions for CRUD: .html, .htm, .js
+- Disallowed file extensions for write operations (PUT/DELETE): .html, .htm, .js
+- JavaScript files that already exist in the repo can be loaded (GET) by clients.
+The commit hooks and server write rules prevent new JS from being added or modified via the API.
 - Although HTML and JavaScript are forbidden from insertion rules, as long as they already exist in the repo, the server may render/serve them (e.g., via an HTML template).
 The rules forbid modifying files outside of what `relay.yaml` allows, so JavaScript can't be modified after the initial repo release through the API.
 In a later phase we will implement public-key signatures to allow secure modification of a small set of files via an admin key.

 Bundled assets and templating